PippoGot/PRJ_Manager_2020/CLASS_DESCRIPTION.md

 # UIHardwareSelector.py <- ui_hardware_selector.ui

-TO ADD AN OPTION FOR SELECTING THE QUANTITY OF THE ITEM

 Class responsible for selecting a specific hardware component form the archive to be added in the list or to be changed inside the list.
 It is a popup window that emits a ComponentTree instance.